monome/docs/norns/wifi-files.md

 Restoring from this backup is as simple as copying this directory from your computer back to the `/home/we/dust` directory on norns.

 ## advanced access

+Sometimes, it might be necessary to interface with more of the bare-metal components of the norns software stack.

 ### SSH